-Yet, another theory of CAI origin places the formation at a later period, when the accretion phase was over and the Sun was in its T Tauri phase.
-The solar wind swept the volatile-rich gas from the outer layers of the nebular disk leaving only refractory-rich dust behind.
-Shock wave heating then evaporated the Fe and Mg silicates, leaving the dust enriched in Al. This dust eventually coalesced, and was melted to form the CAIs that are present in most carbonaceous meteorites.
-More recently, studies have shown that CAIs were accreted rapidly into larger bodies, heated by the decay of 26Al, and thermally metamorphosed.
-Thereafter, these bodies were disrupted, and the CAIs were returned to the nebula to be remixed and recycled into later carbonaceous chondrite bodies.
+Yet, another theory of CAI origin places the formation at a later period, after the infall stage was completed and the Sun was in its T Tauri phase.
+The solar wind swept the volatile-rich gas from the outer layers of the protoplanetary disk leaving only refractory-rich dust behind.
+Shock wave heating then evaporated the Fe and Mg silicates leaving the dust enriched in Al. This dust eventually coalesced and was melted to form the CAIs that are present in most carbonaceous meteorites.
+More recently, studies have shown that CAIs were accreted rapidly into larger bodies, heated by the decay of 26Al and thermally metamorphosed.
+Thereafter, these bodies were disrupted and the CAIs were returned to the nebula to be remixed and recycled into later carbonaceous chondrite bodies.
 Layered rims surrounding some CAIs, referred to as WarkLovering rims or accretionary rims, were possibly formed by a flash heating event in a more oxidizing environment of the solar nebula.
 This heating event was measured in fractions of a second and resulted in a loss of volatiles with enrichment of the refractory component, along with the subsequent diffusion of O and Mg.
 During the flash heating event, temperatures at the rim are inferred to have approached 3000°C, steeply decreasing to temperatures of ~1700°C just 1 mm below the rim.
 Subsequent chemical and isotopic exchange, corresponding to the grain size and porosity of specific minerals, most likely occurred in situ on the parent body.

 The CV3 group has been subdivided into four subgroups (McSween, 1977; Weisberg et al., 1997; Wasson et al., 2013):